nschan/nf-annotate/README.md

 # Outputs

 The outputs will be put into `params.out`, defaulting to `./results`.
 Inside the results folder, the outputs are structured according to the different subworkflows of the pipeline (`workflow/subworkflow/process`).
-All processess will emit their outputs to results:
+All processess will emit their outputs to results.
-  * for HRP, the ab initio predictions and pasa those are gff files.
-  * Evidence modeler will emit gff, bed, pep and cds files containing annotations (gff & bed) and translated sequences (.pep and .cds are fasta formatted).
+[`AGAT`](https://github.com/NBISweden/AGAT/) is used throughout this pipeline, hopefully ensuring consistent gff formating.

 # Pipeline information